PMassicotte/cdom/README.md

 Examples
 ========

-The spectral slope (S) by Jerlov et al. 1968.
+The spectral slope (S) by Jerlov et al. 1968?
 ---------------------------------------------

-The `fit_exponential()` function fits an exponential curve to CDOM data using the simple model proposed by Bricaud et al. 1981.
+The `fit_exponential()` function fits an exponential curve to CDOM data using the simple model proposed by ???

 ``` tex
 a(\lambda) = a(\lambda0)e^{-S(\lambda - \lambda0)} + K